Madison Hammond: Angel City FC

 On March 11, 2022, OL Reign traded Hammond to Angel City FC in exchange for a second-round pick in the 2023 NWSL Draft and $45,000 in allocation money.
 She played 319 minutes across nine games, earning three starts, in her first season with Angel City.

 During a May 7, 2023, match against Kansas City Current, Hammond filled in for Julie Ertz at defensive midfield against 2022 NWSL Best XI attackers Debinha and Lo'eau LaBonta, and in addition to effectively marking both players, Hammond was credited with the assist on Angel City's match-winning goal.
 On August 27, 2023, Hammond scored her first NWSL goal, a match winner against her former club, OL Reign.
 Upon the expiration of her contract at the end of 2025, Hammond departed from Angel City.
 She had made 72 regular season appearances for the club up to that point.

+Utah Royals

+On December 2, 2025, the Utah Royals signed Hammond to a two-year contract through 2027.